E-Graphs as a Persistent Compiler Abstraction: Background

-The e(quivalence)-graph data structure provides a compact representation of equivalence classes of terms~\cite{Nelson1980TechniquesVerification}.
-Each equivalence class, known as an e-class, is a collection of e-nodes represented using a union-find~\cite{Tarjan1975UnionFind}.
-Variables and constants are represented by zero-arity e-nodes.
-Non-zero-arity operations are represented by e-nodes composed of a function symbol and a list of children e-classes.

-Equality saturation is a technique that adds new terms to an e-graph using a set of rewrites~\cite{Tate2009EqualityOptimization,Willsey2021Egg}.
-In equality saturation, rather than replacing existing terms as is common in traditional compilers, terms are instead added to the data structure.
-Whilst expensive, this approach avoids the phase-ordering problem, where one rewrite renders potentially more productive rewrites impossible.
-To efficiently reason over equalities, the e-graph maintains an equality closure under congruence, meaning that different applications of a function on equivalent terms yield equivalent terms.

-Matching patterns to perform term rewriting is complicated by the introduction of e-classes, leading to the development of custom matching procedures, known as e-matching~\cite{DeMoura2007EfficientSolvers,zhang2022relational}.
-Efficient e-matching procedures construct abstract machines for one or more patterns to match in the e-graph.
-These abstract machines traverse the e-graph and insert backtracking points at each e-class as there may be multiple matching candidates.
+\ac{es} is an established technique that explores the space of equivalent expressions before selecting the optimal one~\cite{Tate2009EqualityOptimization,Willsey2021Egg}.
+The equivalence graph (e-graph) data structure provides a compact representation of equivalence classes (e-classes) of terms~\cite{Nelson1980TechniquesVerification}. \ac{es} is the process of expanding this graph by applying rewrite rules.
+After this, a cost model is used to select a desired expression.
+This approach avoids the need for a fixed order of rewrite application, avoiding the phase-ordering problem.

+E-graphs achieve an efficient representation of equivalent expressions by introducing e-classes.
+Expressions are represented with e-nodes composed of a function symbol and a list of children.
+Instead of referring to other e-nodes, the children refer to e-classes, which are typically represented with a union-find data structure~\cite{Tarjan1975UnionFind}.
+This indirection allows an e-graph with $O(n)$ nodes to represent $O(2^n)$ expressions~\cite{Nelson1980TechniquesVerification}.

+Rather than replacing existing terms as is common in traditional compilers, terms are instead added to the data structure.
+The introduction of e-classes complicates term rewriting, demanding custom matching procedures, known as e-matching~\cite{DeMoura2007EfficientSolvers,zhang2022relational, Tate2009EqualityOptimization}.
+E-matching is responsible for backtracking and considering different candidate e-nodes when matching.
 Key to efficient e-matching is exploiting correlated variables to prune candidates early~\cite{DeMoura2007EfficientSolvers}.
-For example, consider the following pattern containing two variables $x_1$ and $x_2$.
+For example, consider the following pattern containing two variables:

-Exploiting the multiple occurrences of $x_1$ reduces the number of candidates to be processed.
-Furthermore, when constructing an abstract machine for matching multiple patterns, the amount of work can be reduced by sharing common instructions.
-For example, matching machines for \eqref{eqn:demoura_pattern} and $f(x_1, g(x_1, c), d, e)$ can share instructions to avoid duplicating work.
-Inspired by this work, we modify traditional compiler matching procedures to perform e-matching (\autoref{subsubsec:ematching}).